-Principle 4: Requirements for the Design and Conduct of the Residency Program

-(The resident's training will be designed, conducted, and evaluated using a systems-based approach.)
+Principle 4: Requirements for the Design and Conduct of the Residency Program (The resident's training will be designed, conducted, and evaluated using a systems-based approach.)

 To ensure training efficiency and effectiveness, the program must use a systems-based approach to training design, delivery, and evaluation.
 Such an approach requires that there be a direct correlation among the expectations of resident performance, the type of instruction provided, and the evaluation of resident performance.
 The requirements in Principle 4 specify the products of a systems-based approach that may be examined during an onsite accreditation survey but, beyond specifying broad RPD and preceptor participation in program decisions do not specify a particular process for producing these products.
-RPDs are free to develop their own systems-based approach to training or rely on the guidance and tools in the ASHP-endorsed Residency Learning System (RLS) and associated materials.^{3,4}
+RPDs are free to develop their own systems-based approach to training or rely on the guidance and tools in the ASHP-endorsed Residency Learning System (RLS) and associated materials.^{4,5}

 - 4.1 Program Design.
 The RPD and, when applicable, program preceptors will collaborate to design the residency program.
 The resulting design will include the following elements: - a.
-The program will document its purpose (the type of practice for which the residents are to be prepared); its outcomes (the residency graduates' capabilities); its educational goals (broad, sweeping statements of abilities); and educational objectives (observable, measurable statements of resident performance, the sum of which ensure achievement of the educational goal) for each educational goal.
+The program will document: its purpose (the type of practice for which the residents are to be prepared); its outcomes (the residency graduates' capabilities); its educational goals (broad, sweeping statements of abilities); and, educational objectives (observable, measurable statements of resident performance, the sum of which ensure achievement of the educational goal)

+- for each educational goal.
 The program's purpose will be reflected in the program's choice of outcomes.
-For each outcome there must be goals that further explain the capabilities specified by the outcome.
+For each outcome there must be educational goals that further explain the capabilities specified by the outcome.
 For each goal there must be a set of educational objectives that specifies the resident performance to be measured. - b.
-Programs must select all outcomes required by this standard.
-The required outcomes are as follows: - (1) Manage the drug distribution process for the organization's members. - (2) Design and implement clinical programs to enhance the efficacy of patient care. - (3) Ensure the safety and quality of the medication-use system. - (4) Provide medication and practice-related information, education, and/or training. - (5) Collaborate with plan sponsors to design effective benefit structures to service a specific population's needs. - (6) Exercise leadership and practice management skills. - (7) Demonstrate project management skills.
+At the beginning of the resident's program, RPDs must document an individualized set of program outcomes, educational goals, and educational objectives for each resident.
+In doing so, PGY2 residencies in advanced areas of pharmacy practice must draw upon the program outcomes, educational goals, and educational objectives that have been developed by ASHP specifically for that practice area1 (e.g., critical care, drug information, geriatrics, oncology, primary care).
+RPDs may establish additional program outcomes, educational goals, and educational objectives that reflect the site's strengths.